Spontaneously Broken Non-Invertible Symmetries in Transverse-Field Ising Qudit Chains

 where $V_{\Gamma}$ is a $d_{\Gamma}$-dimensional vector space and $\smash{V_{\Gamma}^*}$ is its dual.
 The basis $\ket{\Gamma_{\alpha\beta}}$, \cref{eq:dual_basis}, precisely encodes this decomposition, i.e. we may write $\smash{\cramped{\ket{\Gamma_{\alpha\beta}} \equiv \ket{\Gamma_{\alpha}}\otimes \bra{{\Gamma}_{\beta}^*}}}$, where $\ket{\Gamma_\alpha}$ form an orthonormal basis for $V_{\Gamma}$ and $\smash{\bra{\Gamma_\beta^*}}$ are the dual basis vectors.
 The operators $\smash{\Xl{g}}$ act on $\smash{V_{\Gamma}}$ and the operators $\smash{\Xr{g}}$ act on $\smash{V_{\Gamma}^*}$.
 When considering the states $\ket{\Gamma_{\alpha\beta}}$ as MPS tensors, the left index labels states $\ket{\Gamma_\alpha}$ in the virtual Hilbert space $V_{\Gamma}$, and the right index labels states $\bra{\Gamma_\beta^*}$ in the dual space $V_{\Gamma}^*$.
 Throughout this text, we denote the dual representation by $\Gamma_a^*\equiv \Gamma_{\bar a}$.

 {D.\arabic{equation}} \textit{Appendix D: Entanglement spectrum degeneracies for generic $\Rep(G)$ symmetric Hamiltonians}---In the main text we focused our analysis on the simplest case of $\Rep(G)$-symmetric Hamiltonians with couplings which are real and uniform.
 Here, we show how different generic choices do not affect our conclusions regarding the degeneracies of the entanglement spectrum, which is therefore to be attributed entirely to the $\Rep(G)$ invariance and not to other accidental symmetries.
 In \cref{fig:ent_spec_sup} we present the entanglement spectra for the group $D_3$, addressed already in the main text, and for the alternating group $A_4$.
 The latter is a non-Abelian group with $12$ elements, three one-dimensional irreps and one three-dimensional irrep.
-Differently from the main text, we now consider group-element dependent couplings $J_g=J+\delta J_g$, where the deviations $\delta J_g$ are small enough not to modify the symmetry breaking pattern (e.g. they do not introduce ``antiferromagnetic'' order), but break the symmetry which rotates between the different group elements. $\delta J_g$ are chosen to be complex, thus breaking time reversal.
+In contrast to \cref{fig:full_figure}, we now consider group-element dependent couplings $J_g=J+\delta J_g$, where the deviations $\delta J_g$ are small enough not to modify the symmetry breaking pattern (e.g. they do not introduce ``antiferromagnetic'' order), but break the symmetry which rotates between the different group elements. $\delta J_g$ are chosen to be complex, thus breaking time reversal.
 In the ordered phase, we target the ground state corresponding to the high-dimensional irreps by choosing an appropriate initial state for the iDMRG simulations.
-We observe that up until the phase transition point the whole entanglement spectrum of the system exhibits exact $d$-fold degeneracies, where $d$ is the dimension of the higher-dimensional representation.
+We observe that up until the phase transition point the whole entanglement spectrum of the system exhibits exact $d_{\Gamma}$-fold degeneracies.

 {E.\arabic{equation}} \textit{Appendix E: Clebsch-Gordan Coefficients, Fusion, and Operator Multiplets}---The Clebsch-Gordan coefficients $\mathscr{C}_{ab}^{c_n}$ of the group $G$, \cref{eq:Clebsch_Gordan}, play a key role in the fusion of defects and in determining the symmetry multiplets of operators.
 This is because they encode the intertwiners between representations, i.e. linear maps $\cramped{\phi_{ab}^{c_n}:V_{\Gamma_a}\otimes V_{\Gamma_b} \to V_{\Gamma_{c_n}}},$